Weekly Petrol Prices Report

 - Retail prices in metropolitan areas also tend to follow a discounting cycle which historically has ranged up to 12 cents from peak to heavily discounted trough.

-- Consumers clearly benefit by purchasing heavily discounted petrol at the low point in the cycle – the ACCC provides advice on low price days of the week.
-The ACCC has stated that the cycle is a clear demonstration of vigorous competition and the discounting cycle and shopper dockets clearly benefit consumers.
+- Consumers clearly benefit by purchasing heavily discounted petrol at the low point in the cycle – the ACCC and media provides advice on low price days.
+The ACCC has stated that the cycle is a clear demonstration of vigorous competition and the discounting cycle clearly benefits price conscious consumers.

-- The major oil companies only own and operate a limited number of service stations across Australia (around 10%) and these are largely in metropolitan areas.
+- The major oil companies directly own and operate only a limited number of service stations across Australia (around 10%) and these are largely in metropolitan areas.

 Country pump prices are generally higher and more stable than metropolitan prices due to differing competitive and economic characteristics

-- Prices are more stable in regional areas because there is a general absence of discounting.
+- Retail fuel prices are more stable in regional areas because there is a general absence of discounting.

 - Costs also vary greatly between regional towns, reflecting differences in local competition, freight and handling differences, as well as different operating margins depending on fuel volumes and convenience store turnover.